Towns in Alaska

 Discover the largest city in Alaska.

-From its days as a rugged “tent City”, and how it became a town to memories of growing up and living in Anchorage.
+From its days as a rugged “tent City”, and how it became a town.

 Fairbanks

-And when gold was discovered in nearby creeks, the area was quickly home to stampeders looking to get rich.
+With the discovery of gold in nearby creeks, the area was quickly home to stampeders looking to get rich.

 Skagway